nomic-io/nomic/README.md

   <identity> \
   <details>
 ```

+If you do not have NOM, you can deposit BTC and set `amount` to 0 for 100 SATS.

 **IMPORTANT NOTE:** Carefully double-check all the fields since you will not be
 able to modify the `commission_max` or `commission_max_change` after declaring.
 If you make a mistake, you will have to